 The Open Air Love & Peace Festival in Fehmarn, Germany is where Jimi Hendrix gave his final performance 12 days before his death.
 Billed as the Jimi Hendrix Experience, the band featured Mitch Mitchell on drums and Billy Cox on bass alongside Hendrix.
-The group tore through favorites like 'Hey Joe,' 'Purple Haze' and 'All Along The Watchtower' as well as new material such as 'New Rising Sun,' and 'Room Full Of Mirrors.'
-In 2005, the entire set was officially released by the Hendrix archive label, Dagger Records.
+The group tore through favorites like "Hey Joe," "Purple Haze" and "All Along the Watchtower," as well as new material such as "New Rising Sun" and "Room Full of Mirrors."
+In 2005, the entire set was officially released.

 The Doors' reputation as a live act ground to a halt when they took the stage at the Warehouse in New Orleans on Dec.
 12, 1970.
 By all accounts, the performance was a mess, with Jim Morrison in particularly bad form, often forgetting or ignoring the correct lyrics.
-Three months after the release of the 'L.A.
-Woman' in the Spring of 1971, Morrison was found dead in Paris.
-In 2002, Ray Manzarek and Robby Krieger recruited Ian Astbury of the Cult to fill Morrison's spot, a move which angered Doors drummer John Densmore.
+Three months after the release of the "L.A.
+Woman" in spring 1971, Morrison was found dead in Paris.
+In 2002, Ray Manzarek and Robby Krieger recruited Ian Astbury of the Cult to fill Morrison's spot, a move that angered Doors drummer John Densmore.

-In what became an ongoing game of never say never, the Who gave their pre-announced 'farewell' performance on Dec.
-17, 1982 at the Maple Leaf Gardens in Toronto.
+In what became an ongoing game of never say never, the Who gave their pre-announced farewell performance on Dec.
+17, 1982, at the Maple Leaf Gardens in Toronto.
 They would reunite in 1985 for Live Aid and again in 1988 for the Brit Awards.
-A full-scale tour followed in 1989, after which they again called it quits, But they were lured back out in 1996 and have been back ever since.
-They are currently planning their next farewell tour for 2015.
+A full-scale tour followed in 1989, after which they again called it quits, But they were lured back out in 1996 and regularly toured thereafter, mounting yet another farewell tour in 2015.